 Kericho is also one of the prettiest and cleanest cities in Kenya with nice and welcoming people.
 The surrounding highlands covered with patches of forest make the famous tea plantations, a great opportunity for photography.

-SunTrack Adventures guides in Kericho organizes fun and informative tea- estate and factory tours.
-The Kericho tea tours involve walking around the fields and watching the picking (note that the pickers don’t work on Sunday) and it will end by visiting the tea factory to see the actual process of tea manufacturing.
+SunTrack Adventures guides in Kericho organizes fun and informative tea estate and factory tour.
+The Kericho tea tour involve walking around the fields and watching the picking (note that the pickers don’t work on Sunday) and it will end by visiting the tea factory to see the actual process of tea manufacturing.